yamin-shihab/study-notes/grade-8/science.md

     + When air pressure is unequal inside and outside an enclosed space, the walls of that space may cave in or expand to compensate. (sucking on an empty juice box)
     + Particles flow from areas of high pressure to low pressure. (aerosol sprays)
     + Hydraulics is the study of pressure in liquids, and devices that utilize liquids to move something else using pressure are called hydraulic systems.
 They commonly use a series of tubes, hoses and pipes. (faucets, bike/car brakes, dentist equipment)
-    + Pneumatic systems are similar, but use gasses instead of liquids.
-They use gasses instead mostly because gasses are compressible, so they require compressors (devices that... compress air).
+    + Pneumatic systems are similar, but use gases instead of liquids.
+They use gases instead mostly because gases are compressible, so they require compressors (devices that... compress air).

 ---